Gravitational waves from strong first order phase transitions: Introduction

 When there is extreme supercooling, the vacuum pressure accelerates the bubble wall to ultrarelativistic speeds and the fluid velocity can also become highly relativistic, and kinetic energy is concentrated in a very thin shell around the wall.
 No 3-dimensional simulations of this challenging regime have yet been performed, but preliminary modelling in Refs.~\cite{Jinno:2019jhi,Lewicki:2022pdb} suggests that the power spectrum will look similar to that found from collisions of bubble walls in a vacuum.

 Characterising non-linear hydrodynamic processes is difficult because of the computational requirements of 3D simulations.
 One needs to accurately resolve multiple length scales all the way from the bubble wall thickness to the size of sound horizon, which requires a large and finely discretised lattice.
 Additionally, the whole simulated system must evolve for a sufficiently long time to allow the non-linear processes to operate.
-In the case of transitions proceeding by detonations, where there is no interaction of the pressure waves surrounding the expanding bubbles before they collide, significant savings in memory and time requirements can be found by modelling the order parameter dynamics in the advancing phase front as a discontinuous change in the equation of state, in so-called Higgsless simulations \cite{Jinno:2022mie,Caprini:2024gyk}.
-However, in deflagrations, where the pressure waves in front of expanding bubbles interact and slow down the bubble walls \cite{Cutting:2019zws}, Higgless simulations miss important physical effects.
+In the case of transitions proceeding by detonations, where there is no interaction of the pressure waves surrounding the expanding bubbles before they collide, significant savings in memory and time requirements can be found by modelling the order parameter dynamics in the advancing phase front as a discontinuous change in the equation of state, in so-called Higgsless simulations~\cite{Jinno:2022mie,Caprini:2024gyk}.
+However, in deflagrations, where the pressure waves in front of expanding bubbles interact with each other~\cite{Cutting:2019zws}, Higgless simulations miss important physical effects such as slowing down of the bubble walls.
 Still, the latest results from these simulations (Ref.~\cite{Caprini:2024gyk}) highlight the importance of understanding kinetic energy decay for calculations of the gravitational wave spectrum, especially for strong first order phase transitions.

 In this paper, we select two of the strongest phase transitions studied in Ref.~\cite{Cutting:2019zws}, a deflagration and a detonation, and study them in a larger volume and for a longer time.
 The increased volume enables an increased scale separation between the characteristic length scale of the flow and the shock thickness.
 The longer time gives a clearer view of the decay of the flow, which is due to turbulent energy transport to small scales where energy is dissipated by viscosity.